erichVK5/outlineFont2centrelineFont/README.md

 	ttf2svg MiriamCLM-Book.ttf -l 1488 -h 1524 -o thing.svg

-You want a reasonable number of glyphs in your extract, so that the code can reliably determine the limb widths of the font glyphs, meaning you do not need to figure out by trial and error plus specify it manually.
+You want a reasonable number of glyphs in your extract, so that the code can reliably determine the limb widths of the font glyphs if you are trying to make a centreline defined glyph, meaning you do not need to figure out by trial and error plus specify it manually.

 If you then view thing.svg in a text editor, you'll see a set of paths defined, such as